Britain warns Africa not to shelter Libya fugitives

 By Adrian Croft

-TRIPOLI Foreign Secretary William Hague warned Libya's neighbours on Monday not to shelter Muammar Gaddafi or members of his entourage who have been indicted by the International Criminal Court.
+TRIPOLI, Reuters British Foreign Secretary William Hague warned Libya's neighbors on Monday not to shelter Muammar Gaddafi or members of his entourage who have been indicted by the International Criminal Court.

 "We will continue to assist in looking for them."

 Hague did not say what form the help would take.
-British air power helped prevent Gaddafi crush the uprising against him and the forces that toppled him said British special forces were on the ground.
+British air power helped prevent Gaddafi crushing the uprising against him and rebels have said British special forces have been on the ground.
 Britain does not comment on their whereabouts.

 "We've made representations to the governments of Niger and Burkina Faso in particular but we don't know where Gaddafi is, so we can't solve that one at the moment," Hague told Reuters en route to his next stop in Morocco.

-"They say there have been some cases of that, they are determined to act very strongly about it," Hague said.
+"They say there have been some cases of that, they are determined to act very strongly about it," Hague told Reuters.

-Rights group Amnesty International said last week Libya's new rulers were in danger of repeating human rights abuses commonplace during Gaddafi's era, including torture.

-The new government believes Gaddafi is in hiding somewhere in Libya's vast desert, while some close relatives and senior allies have crossed into neighbouring Chad and Algeria.
+The new government believes Gaddafi is in hiding somewhere in Libya's vast desert, but some close relatives and senior allies have crossed into neighboring Chad and Algeria.

-National Transitional Council (NTC) forces are still battling pockets of pro-Gaddafi resistance in Sirte, holding up the country's return to something approaching normality.
+National Transitional Council (NTC) forces are still battling two pockets of pro-Gaddafi resistance in the towns of Sirte and Bani Walid, which are holding up the country's return to something approaching normality.

-Hague played down concerns over the potential for conflict between armed groups that converged on Tripoli to overthrow Gaddafi and have stayed on.
+Hague said he did not think there was any undue delay in the fighting: "The important thing is that progress is being made."

 Britain was helping to destroy hundreds of so-called manpads, shoulder-launched anti-aircraft missiles, stockpiled by Gaddafi's forces which Western governments fear could fall into the hands of Middle East militants, Hague said.